wiseman/clj-gflags/README.md

     ...))
 ```

-Then in your CLI app namespace, you just need to call `parse-flags`:
+Then in a CLI app namespace, you just need to call `parse-flags`:
 ```
 (ns main-app
   "Command-line app"